not-ilinked/QuickBuffer/README.md

 reader.TextEncoding = Encoding.Unicode;

 bool b = reader.ReadBool();
-string str = reader.ReadString(8); // ReadString() takes in am amount of bytes to read.
+string str = reader.ReadString(8); // ReadString() takes in an amount of bytes to read.
 We have to do the original length x2 because of the unicode encoding int i = reader.ReadInt();
 ```